43t34jn4j5n345/test/README.md

 # Game-Debugger
-debug games with this script; still in beta testing phases \n\n built for roblox games (works with any executor)
+debug games with this script; still in beta testing phases

+built for roblox games (works with any executor)